steadylearner/Rust-Full-Stack/README.md

 **You can suggest your code instead of deprecated ones, imporve existing codes or ask the author to include your projects.**

-**You can also help the author get his first developer job if you liked his code.**
+**You can also invite the author to work with you so that he can work with better development environment.**

 So that he can make and share more exampels and blog posts with a better machine and internet.